swill04/swill04/README.md

 ## Hi!
-Welcome to my GitHub! :cat1:
+Welcome to my GitHub! :strawberry:
 ---
 My name is Sophie Willett and I'm currently an undergraduate student at UW-Eau Claire with a major in bioinformatics.